Site icon Our Breathing Planet

 Arctic Tern Physical Description

-The beautiful Arctic Tern quickly draws the eye of those fortunate enough to encounter the airborne marvel.
+The beautiful Arctic Tern quickly draws the eye of those individuals fortunate enough to encounter the airborne marvel.
 It does not typically do so, however, due to its sheer size.
-That’s simply due to the fact that, in that regard, it only ranks as a small-to-medium variety of bird.
+That’s simply due to the fact that, in that particular regard, it only ranks as a small-to-medium variety of bird.

-The animal also has a black cap on their head that extends down to their eyes.
+The amazing winged animal also has a black cap on their head that extends down to their eyes.
 Its wings show gray with a noticeable black trailing edge.
 The bill usually displays red with a black tip.
 Outside of breeding season, however, the plumage becomes significantly duller in coloring.

 Source: https://bit.ly/3hWr0yz Public Domain Image